mvolkmann/blog/src/flutter.md

 ## Navigation

-There are two primary ways to implement page navigation in Flutter.
+There are three primary ways to implement page navigation in Flutter.
+The first uses the `Navigator` class.
+The second uses the `BottomNavigationBar` widget.
-One approach uses the `Navigator` class and the other uses the `BottomNavigationBar` widget.
+And the third uses the `Drawer` widget.
 Each approach is described below.

 ### Navigator Class